Novartis/Jenkins-LSCI/userContent/docs/installation_and_use.md

 1. Open a command line window and change your working directory to JENKINS\_HOME.

-2. Launch Jenkins-CI by executing java -jar jenkins.war
+2. Launch Jenkins by executing java -jar jenkins.war

 3. Once it launches, visit http://localhost:8080/ in your browser to get to the dashboard.